Last Updated On 7/12/2022

 We’re glad you asked!
 Most policies with this additional insurance would cover the costs to repair the damage to the vehicle if you were to get in an accident, theft, vandalism, a windstorm, fire, hail, flood, or any cause not in your control.
 The upgrade won’t, however, provide coverage for damage to any other vehicles.

 Tips: Make note that you must be a licensed driver and listed on the rental agreement for benefits to apply.
-If you do get into an accident, you’ll want to report the loss to the rental car company and the authorities, otherwise coverage may not apply.
+If you do get into an accident, you’ll want to report the loss to the rental car company and the authorities, otherwise, you may not be reimbursed.

 If you’re considering becoming a resident of Costa Rica, you’ll want to pay attention to the details of their health insurance options.
 Without medical insurance here, you could see a large bill at the end of your medical treatment or care.
 The only event that would be covered at no charge would be emergency medical treatment if you don’t have health insurance.

-If you are just traveling to Costa Rica for a trip or family vacation, you won’t necessarily need to buy into a health insurance plan there.
-Instead, you can purchase a travel insurance policy and even find one that includes a Pre-Existing Condition Waiver.
+If you are just traveling to Costa Rica for a trip or family vacation, you won’t necessarily need to buy into a medical insurance plan there.
+Instead, you can purchase a travel insurance policy and even get one that includes a Pre-Existing Condition Waiver.